Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 The  `blood_pressure` is recorded in the `systolic`and `diastolic` columns while `weight` and `blood_glucose` in the `measure_value`.

-The `measure_value` is also populated when `blood_pressure` measurements are recorded but it looks like 4 out of 5 of such entries in the `measure_value` import the numbers from the `systolic` field and the remainder show `0`.
+The `measure_value` is also populated when `blood_pressure` measurements are recorded but it looks like 4 out of 5 of such entries in the `measure_value` are imported from the `systolic` field and the remainder show `0`.